lupyuen/lupyuen.github.io/src/llm.md

 - Our Bot posts the Gemini Response as a __PR Review Comment__

-- Due to quirks in the Gemini API: We use __Emoji Reactions__ to limit the API Calls
+- Due to quirks in Gemini API: We use __Emoji Reactions__ to limit the API Calls

 - Though our LLM Bot was created by __Sheer Accident__